How to overcome average sales results.

 - Get creative by convincing a group of volunteers to make posters advertising your incentives and place them around your school for all to see.

-- Make sure your daily announcements over the intercom are interesting and creative.
-Don’t just announce that there is a fundraiser going on and to ‘please get out there and sell’.
-This information by itself is boring and will not get much of a response from your students.
-Instead, insert additional one-line sentences that really engage the students.
-These one-liners can be short and to the point like, “How many of you have sold enough to win the ___________________?” or “How many of you have already reached your sales goal?” or “Who thinks they're going to be the top seller in the school?
+- Make sure your daily announcements over the intercom are exciting and creative.
+Don't just announce that there is a fundraiser going on and to 'please get out there and sell'.
+This information is boring and will not get much response from your students.
+Instead, insert additional one-line sentences that engage the students.
+These one-liners can be short and to the point, like, "How many of you have sold enough to win the ___________________?" or "How many of you have already reached your sales goal?" or "Who thinks they're going to be the top seller in the school?
 Does everyone remember what the top seller prize is?"

-Effectively incorporating your additional incentives into your school fundraiser is going to take some work, but the potential results should be well worth the effort.
+Incorporating additional incentives into your school fundraiser will take some work, but the potential results should be well worth the effort.

 Are you looking for more fundraising tips and advice?
 Subscribe to our free monthly newsletter, where we share our expertise in school fundraising best practices and other helpful information.

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.